matandaniely/Smart-Portfolio-Allocation/README.md

 <img width="718" height="620" alt="Asset Level Metriccs" src="https://github.com/user-attachments/assets/d4221c99-a6e1-46d1-bdae-9856eb9f473f" />

-- **Efficient Frontier Optimization**:    A more advanced tool that can create an advised portfolio - based on the assets given to it - to simualte many combinations of weights given to assets (in this case 5000 simulations) that create an efficient frontier graph on a space of Volatilty vs. Expected returns.
-It is a powerful tool for an investor to plan their allocation of investemnts to which type of an asset.
-The advantage of this tool is that it creates an "efficient frontier" which is the invisible curve created by every dot.
-That curve is where the most efficient combination of assets are created in a portfolio and an investor is advised to choose from this line where there is the trade-off between volatilty and expected returns.
+- **Efficient Frontier Optimization**:
+This is an advanced tool that constructs an optimized investment portfolio based on a set of given assets.
+It simulates thousands of possible asset weight combinations (e.g., 5,000 simulations) to generate a graph plotting Expected Return against Volatility.
+Each point on the graph represents a potential portfolio configuration.

+The key feature of this tool is the efficient frontier—a curve that connects the portfolios offering the highest expected return for a given level of risk (volatility).
+This frontier helps investors identify optimal portfolios that balance risk and return effectively.
+By selecting a point on this curve, investors can make more informed decisions about how to allocate their capital across different asset types.
   - Visualizes optimal portfolios based on risk-return trade-offs.
   - Implements constraints for diversification (min 5% per asset, max 5 assets).
 I created this restriction as sometimes it would allocate more than 90% to one type of an asset and 0.01% to another.
   - Compares Sharpe-optimal and minimum-volatility portfolios for ESG and non-ESG universes.